A-Collapsibility of Distribution Dependence and Quantile Regression Coefficients

-Note that uniformly collapsible implies collapsible, and collapsible implies homogeneous.
-Homogeneity is commonly assumed for pooled estimation as in Mantel and Haenszel (1959).
-Ma {\it et. al.} (2006) showed that the distribution dependence function is uniformly collapsible iff either: (a) $Y \perp X | W$; or (b) $X \perp W$ and $\displaystyle \frac{\partial F(y|x,w)}{\partial x}$ is homogeneous in $w$.
-Cox and Wermuth (2003) note that either condition (a) or (b) is sufficient to ensure that no reversal effect can occur when marginalizing the background variable $W$.
+Note that uniform collapsibility implies collapsibility, and collapsibility implies homogeneity.
+Homogeneity is commonly assumed for pooled estimation as in Mantel \& Haenszel (1959).
+Ma \emph{et al.~}(2006) showed that the distribution dependence function is uniformly collapsible iff either: (i) $Y \perp X | W$; or (ii) $X \perp W$ and $\displaystyle \frac{\partial F(y|x,w)}{\partial x}$ is homogeneous in $w$.
+Cox \& Wermuth (2003) noted that either condition (i) or (ii) is sufficient to ensure that no effect reversal can occur when marginalizing the background variable $W$.